wejustdostuff/wejustdostuff.com/README.md

-# We Just Do Stuff
+# middleman-site-wejustdostuff

-The spriteowl.owl-stars.com website powered by Middleman.
+> The www.wejustdostuff.com website powered by Middleman.

 ## Requirements